TheRook/MultiplexedPlasmidBuilder/README.md

 ### Example Usage
 To use the script, navigate to the directory containing the script and run the following command:

-`python modify_plasmid.py modify_plasmid --backbone-file /path/to/backbone.gb --target-dir /path/to/targets/ --replacement-dir /path/to/replacements/ --crispr-file /path/to/crispr.gb --output-file /path/to/output.gb`
+`python modify_plasmid.py modify_plasmid --backbone-file ./genes/backbone.gb --target-dir ./genes/targets/ --replacement-dir ./genes/replacements/ --crispr-file ./genes/crispr.gb --output-file plasmid_1.gb`

 This command will modify the plasmid GenBank file located at /path/to/backbone.gb by replacing the target genes located in /path/to/targets/ with the replacement genes located in /path/to/replacements/, using the CRISPR target sequence and PAM located in /path/to/crispr.gb, and write the modified plasmid to the file located at /path/to/output.gb.

+### Reproduceablity / Flexablity
+Commands can be saved within a .sh file and re-run to re-build a specific plasmid when needed.
+A team should be able to build any number of therapies or tests out of the same directory.
+The code will take in fasta or genebank files.